What Do You Wear To No-Gi Jiu-Jitsu Class? | No-Gi BJJ Checklist

 There are several clothing items you need to purchase if you choose to practice no-gi jiu-jitsu.
 The most important difference between traditional and no-gi BJJ is that you cannot use your opponent’s clothing in any way in no-gi jiu-jitsu.

 On the other hand, using your opponent’s gi is a huge part of traditional BJJ.
 So naturally no-gi jiu-jitsu clothing is tight-fitting and does not have sleeves or collars.
-Let’s take a look at what exactly you will need to wear to no-gi BJJ.

-One of the most important things you are going to wear in no-gi BJJ is a rashguard.
+One of the most important things you are going to wear in no-gi BJJ is a rash guard.
 A No-Gi BJJ rash guard is a tight-fitting compression shirt that fits very tight to the skin.
 Very similar to what you might see a surfer wearing.

 Historically old school BJJ grapplers didn’t wear rash guards back in the day.
-Back then if they were not wearing a gi, then they were likely training in a speedo with no shirt.
+Back then if they were not wearing a gi, they were likely training in a speedo with no shirt.

 Thankfully, no-gi BJJ clothing has evolved since then.
 The rashguard is probably the most important item that has changed and is a must-have when training in no-gi jiu-jitsu.
+I require all my students to wear a rash guard to no-gi class.

 Why You Need A Rash Guard In No-Gi Jiu-Jitsu